 Staff will summarize the purpose, requirements and implementation of the MCS along with an historical review of previous model standards adopted by the Council.
-The presentation will also summarize proposed MCS for the Seventh Plan and discuss feedback received to date on the proposed MCS.
-The proposed MCS was discussed at the June 24, 2015 Conservation Resources Advisory Committee (CRAC) meeting.
-A draft of the proposed MCS for the Seventh Plan is attached.
+The presentation will also summarize proposed MCS for the Seventh Plan.
+The proposed MCS was discussed at the June 24, 2015 Conservation Resources Advisory Committee (CRAC) meeting and the July 14, 2015 Power Committee meeting.
+A draft of the proposed MCS for the Seventh Power Plan was provided to Council members on July 29, 2015.